Felipe Latorre

 In March 2025, Felipe participated in a masterclass with the outstanding pianist and composer March André Hamelin, in this opportunity, he played Waltz Mephisto No 1 by Franz Liszt

-In May 2025, Felipe finishes his master’s degree in Piano Performance, as well as his work as Ta in three elementary schools.
+In May 2025, he finishes his master’s degree in Piano Performance, as well as his work as Ta in three elementary schools.
 (Washington, Escalante and Majestic).

 Teaching Philosophy